 By 1999 I was old enough to feel nostalgia for the good ol' days, so the release of Third Time's the Charm was welcome.
 It wasn't the smack in the face of Diabolical Advances or Back to Basics, but it had an interesting sound of its own.
 The punkish "Behold the Icons" and the utterly inexplicable "Attack of Opportunity" were pretty grating, but I really enjoyed most of the rest of the songs on this one.
 I played this and the follow-up live album, Half A Loaf of Rock You more than any record I had bought in years.
 The new greatest hits album, the unimaginatively-titled Unearthed II, was also pretty great.

-What's funny about the '77 D&D release, Surgeon of the Underworld, is that I owned it for years, as I bought it during the gap between the With Skill and Power EP and Third Time's A Charm.
+, as I bought it during the gap between the With Skill and Power EP and Third Time's A Charm.
 But it wasn't until a couple years ago that I actually bothered to give it a listen.
 What a fool I was.
 Here in one disc was everything I loved about the entire D&D corpus.
 To this day I can't believe that both "The Wonderful Scrolls of Doctor Holmes" and "Melee Resolution" were omitted from both Unearthed volumes.
 They had room in Unearthed II for a cover of "Sunshine Superman" but for nothing from this album?
 WTF?

 Không có nhận xét nào: